explosion/spaCy/website/docs/usage/layers-architectures.md

 Of course it's also possible to define the `Model` from the previous section entirely in Thinc.
 The Thinc documentation provides details on the [various layers](https://thinc.ai/docs/api-layers) and helper functions available.
-Combinators can also be used to
+Combinators can be used to
 [overload operators](https://thinc.ai/docs/usage-models#operators) and a common usage pattern is to bind `chain` to `>>`.
 The "native" Thinc version of our simple neural network would then become: